mwcz/clayto-hugo/content/posts/070 - advent of code 2022/index.md

 ## Day 19

 On part 1, I implemented a solution that recursed over each of the 24 minutes, but it was pretty slow.
 I went looking for tips and found a crucial one: "iterate over next choice of bot to build".
 That made a huge difference.

+Take-away: if searching through choices made at timesteps, if there is a "do nothing" choice, then instead iterate through the non-null choices and extrapolate the time steps in between.